 A Roth IRA allows you to avoid future taxation of your retirement funds by making nondeductible contributions now.
 Contributions for the 2015 tax year can be made up to and including the April 2016 tax-filing deadline.
 This includes contributions made to Discover Roth IRA CDs, which offer guaranteed rates, flexible terms, and FDIC insurance up to the maximum amount allowed by law.

 The following is a partial summary of the rules for Roth IRAs:

 Contributions to a Roth IRA are nondeductible regardless of your income level or participation in an employer-sponsored retirement plan.

 Qualified distributions are tax free.
-To qualify, you must have maintained the Roth IRA for five years and:
+To qualify, you must have maintained a Roth IRA for five years (which begins when the Roth is opened) and: